November 16 – It’s Picture Book Month

 In pursuit of my goal, I won a Rotary Ambassadorial Scholarship that allowed me to take a break from my teaching job and live in Barcelona, Spain for a year and experiment with writing for children.
 I wrote many poems and rhyming stories for children.
 I continued to write after my return to the U.S. As years passed, I sold articles and poems to children’s magazines and continued to work on my picture book manuscripts as I worked as a teacher and later took care of my two sons.
 Finally, I signed with an agent who helped me sell my first book.

 Can you talk a little about your work as a teacher?
-How do your experiences influence your work?
+How have your experiences influence your work?

 My teaching background is unique because I have taught different subjects to students of many ages.
 I started my teaching career as a high school Spanish teacher.
 Then, while in Barcelona, I taught English to middle school students.
 Upon my return to the U.S., I taught Spanish to grades K-2 and then math to grades 1-4.